Frequently Asked Questions (FAQs)

 - Is the GMAT required?

 Yes.
-The GMAT is required, but the GRE may be substituted.
+The GMAT is required.
 The standardized test requirement may be waived for experienced candidates who can clearly demonstrate post-baccalaureate scholastic achievement through other means such as patents, professional licensures and certifications, refereed publications in industry-specific journals, expert testimony, and documented evidence of career advancement and developing expertise.
 The evaluation committee looks at every candidate from a holistic perspective, and a standardized test score is just one piece of evidence.
 It is the applicant’s responsibility to request the waiver and to submit justification in support of the request.
 The waiver request must be filed no later than June 1 (for fall admittance) or November 1 for spring admittance.
-Applicants who already have a master's degree or a law degree from a qualified university are automatically exempt.
+Applicants who already have a graduate degree or a law degree from a qualified university are automatically exempt.

 - Is the program open to students who are just finishing their undergraduate degrees?